ZacharyStair/watsonwork-gmail-oauth2/README.md

 npm run build
 ```

-### Configuring the Weather Company Data service
+### Configuring the Gmail API service

-The sample Weather app uses the Weather Company Data API to retrieve
-weather information, so you need to configure a Weather Company Data
-Bluemix service for it.

-Go to the
-[Bluemix Data & Analytics Dashboard]
-(https://console.ng.bluemix.net/catalog/?category=data) and create a Weather
-Company Data service.

-Note the Weather Company Data service user name and password, as you will
-need to configure the Weather app with them.
+You must create an app on the [Google Cloud Platform](https://console.cloud.google.com/),
+include the Gmail API under the 'APIs' section, and create 'credentials' for
+this app, providing your **route** public URL (from above), followed by
+`/oauth2Callback` (i.e. `https://<bluemix app name>.mybluemix.net/oauth2Callback`)

+This callback url will become our 'redirect uri' for the OAuth2.0 flow.

 ### Registering the app with Watson Work

 In your Web browser, go to [Watson Work Services / Apps]
 (https://workspace.ibm.com/developer/apps) and add a new app named
-**Messages** with a Webhook configured for **message-created** and
+**Messages** (be sure to save the app's secret) with a Webhook configured **message-annotation-added** events (saving the webhook's secret).
-**message-annotation-added** events.

 Set the Webhook **Callback URL** to a public URL targeting the server where
 you're planning to run the sample app,
-`https://<your server hostname>/weather` for example, or
+`https://<your server hostname>/messages` for example, or
-`https://<bluemix app name>.mybluemix.net/weather` if you've deployed it
+`https://<bluemix app name>.mybluemix.net/messages` if you've deployed it
 to Bluemix.

-Configure the **Make It Cognitive** section of the app to use your Watson
+Configure the **Add an Action** section of the app to use your /messages endpoint when invoked (i.e. make your command `/messages` and choose the webhook you just configured).
-Conversation workspace, user and password.

 Save the app and write down its app id, app secret and Webhook secret.